DiegoUsaiUK/Customer_Analytics/time_series_machine_learning/README.md

-# Time Series Machine Learning Analysis and Demand Forecasting with H2O & TSstudio

-# _How I used machine learning to implement a time series forecast of weekly revenue_
+# Time Series Machine Learning Analysis and Demand Forecasting with H2O & TSstudio - How I used machine learning to implement a time series forecast of weekly revenue

 In this project I go through the various steps needed to build a __time series machine learning pipeline__ and generate a __weekly revenue forecast__.